pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 Reference: [Enable outbound IPv6 traffic using an egress-only internet gateway](https://docs.aws.amazon.com/vpc/latest/userguide/egress-only-internet-gateway.html)

 ### Carrier gateway
 A Carrier gateway is a highly available virtual appliance that ``provides outbound IPv6 internet connectivity for instances in your VPC``.
-It acts as a gateway between your VPC and the internet, allowing IPv6 traffic to flow in and out of your VPC.
+It acts as a gateway between your VPC and the internet, `allowing` IPv6 `traffic` to flow `in and out` of your `VPC`.
 By configuring a Carrier gateway, you can enable outbound communication over IPv6 for the EC2 instances in the private subnets while keeping them isolated from direct internet access.

 ## Security Group